nhsuk/nhsuk.service-manual.prototype-kit.docs/README.md

 Use 'NHS England Windows laptops' instructions for people using corporate laptops.

 #### NHS.UK prototype kit
-'NHS.UK' is in caps and 'prototype kit' in lower case (except where the NHS.UK is shown as a logo when it is then presented as NHS Prototype kit).
+'NHS.UK' is in caps and 'prototype kit' in lower case (except where the NHS.UK is shown as a logo when it is then presented as 'NHS Prototype kit').
 Write out in full the first time it is used on a page, then call 'the kit'.
 Do not use 'prototype kit' if you can.

 #### terminal
 Lower case.
 Only use for Mac and Linux instructions.
 Usually it will be 'the terminal'.